 To better understand the effectiveness of top-down attention, we investigated the impacts of two types of attention components in the model for separation performance, including GA module and LA layer.
 All experimental results were obtained by training and testing on the LRS2-2Mix dataset.

 We first constructed a control model that does not contain the GA module and LA layer.
 It takes the top-layer features of the encoder as input to the decoder.
-Note that excluding the LA layer means replacing the gray box in Figure~\ref{fig:lft} with summation operation.
-This architecture then becomes a typical U-net \cite{ronneberger2015u}, similar to a basic block used as in SuDoRM-RF \cite{tzinis2020sudo}.
+Note that excluding the LA layer means removing the gray box in Figure~\ref{fig:lft}.
+This architecture then becomes a typical U-Net \citep{ronneberger2015u}, similar to a basic block used as in SuDORM-RF \citep{tzinis2020sudo}.
 From Table~\ref{table:ab}, it is seen that SI-SNRi of this model is only 10.1 dB.

 When only adding the GA module into TDANet, the SI-SNRi increased by 2.3 dB compared to when it was absent (Table~\ref{table:ab}).
 The GA module contains a transformer layer and top-down projections.
 We are interested in whether the performance improvement came from the transformer layer or the top-down projections.
 Table~\ref{table:tl} from Appendix~\ref{sec:a-tl} demonstrates that the performance improvement is independent of the transformer layer.
 When only adding the LA layer, we observed that the SI-SNRi increased by 1.8 dB without increasing computational cost.
 We noticed that the GA module had larger impact on performance improvement.
 One possible explanation is that the GA module modulates on a wide range of features, while the LA layer only focuses on adjacent ones.
 When both GA module and LA layer were used, the performance were the best.